fadumoaideed/botanify/README.md

 ### Authentication
 - User registration with email and password
-- Secure password hashing using bcryptjs
+- Secure authentication using Supabase Auth in production
-- JWT-based authentication with 3-hour token expiration
+- Development mode using JSON server with JWT tokens
 - Protected routes for authenticated users

 ### Dashboard